-- 1. Apply clever search and gaming agents.
-(K3) - 2.
-Interpret AI problems through Python/Prolog/ etc. (K3) - 3.
-Complete learning optimization and inference algorithms for model learning.
-(K3) - 4.
-Design and develop programs for an agent to learn and act in a structured environment.
-(K3) - 5.
-Illustrate the MDP concepts.
-(K3)
+- 1. Build intelligent agents for search and games - 2.
+Implement AI problems through Python/Prolog/ etc - 3.
+Learning optimization and inference algorithms for model learning - 4.
+Design and develop programs for an agent to learn and act in a structured environment. - 5.
+Implement MDP concepts